 There are few specific recommendations pertaining to the environmental elements of the sector plan that relate to the subject property.
-The text in bold is from the plan and the plain text contains the comments regarding conformance.
 This site is currently cleared of vegetation, developed and predominantly paved.
+The environmental elements pertaining to the subject property are reduction in impervious surface, stormwater management and woodland conservation.
 The applicable elements are addressed below.

-1.c.
-Stormwater Management: Existing regulations require adequate control of stormwater runoff (Subtitle 4, Division 2, Prince George's County Code).
+1c Stormwater Management: Existing regulations require adequate control of stormwater runoff (Subtitle 4, Division 2, Prince George's County Code).

-Comment: An approved stormwater management concept approval letter was recently submitted.
-The application involves the redevelopment of an existing developed site with 1.45 acres of impervious area.
-The proposed impervious area is 1.25 acres.
-Parking on the site has been reduced from 63 spaces to 34 spaces.
-A combination of impervious area reduction and water quality measures result in a 20 percent reduction in impervious surface area.
+An approved stormwater management concept approval letter has been submitted with the application.
+Copies of the plans associated with stormwater management calculation were not submitted.
+The application involves the redevelopment of an existing developed site.
+The concept approval states that the design will reduce impervious surfaces by 20 percent.
 Stormwater management review will be conducted by appropriate county agencies.
-No further information is required.
+No further information is required with regard to stormwater management.